 “The way of organizing training is commendable, it would be desirable to organize them more often.”
 Participant comment

-The session first described the fiscal governance framework in Austria and the Role of Parliament in the Austrian Budget Process.
+The session first described the fiscal governance framework in Austria, and the Role of Parliament in the Austrian Budget Process.
 The presentation described how and when the National Council discusses, amends, and approves the budget within the country’s MTEF and annual budget cycle.
-Questions and answers revolved around the timing of budget submission and Parliament’s response, the role of committees, and what reports committees receive.
+Questions and answers revolved around the timing of budget submission and Parliament’s response, and the role of committees and what reports committees receive.

 In the second session, Dr. Berger described Austria’s Fiscal Framework and how the Federal Organic Budget Act (2013) enhanced fiscal governance by Parliament.
 New results-oriented management and performance budgeting, requiring budget-managing authorities (line ministries, supreme bodies) to present outcome objectives, mandatory gender objectives, activities, and targets have driven more strategic, objective-oriented discussions in Parliament.
 The outcome objectives in the budget chapters were increasingly interlinked with the SDGs.
 The new budgeting framework has promoted transparency and accountability, improved Parliamentary oversight, encouraged more ambitious goals and performance, and resource efficiency.
 It has also improved communication with the public on budgeting.
 Questions and answers regarded who prepares impact statements and if committee sessions are open (they are).